RTurney/Diary_app/README.md

 # Diary app

-This app was a challenge given by Makers to better teahc the fundamentals of working with databases.
+This app was a challenge given by Makers to better teach the fundamentals of working with databases.

 ## Instructions: